watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Nazuna">

 And come to my room whenever you feel like spending time with rabbits.
-I'll make sure you enjoy their fluffiness\~♪
+I'll make sure you enjoy their <span className="hold">fluffiness~♪</span>

 </Bubble>